dumux/dumux/examples/1ptracer/README.md

 ```
 ### The problem class
 We enter the problem class where all necessary boundary conditions and initial conditions are set for our simulation.
-As this is a porous medium problem, we inherit from the basic `PorousMediumFlowProblem`.
+As this is a porous medium problem, we inherit from the base class `PorousMediumFlowProblem`.
 ```cpp
 template <class TypeTag>
 class TracerTestProblem : public PorousMediumFlowProblem<TypeTag>